nyorem/cghs/README.md

 * triangulation: polygon (ear) + point set (via convex hull)
 * tests
 * generalize selection for selecting anything: intersection line / circle
+* change selection to select objects for fixed type (can be changed with a key)

 * refactor events handling: state with lens?

 # Useful links